Final Peery Park Specific Plan and Environmental Impact Report

 Peery Park Specific Plan Consultant

-While the City received several outstanding proposals in response to the RFP for the Peery Park Specific Plan; we have selected Freedman, Tung and Sasaki (FTS) to prepare the Specific Plan for Peery Park.
-FTS will be working with AMEC on the EIR, Hexagon Transportation Consultants on the traffic component of the EIR and Specific Plan, and The Concord Group and Seifel Consulting for the market and fiscal analysis.
+The City selected Freedman, Tung and Sasaki (FTS) to prepare the Specific Plan for Peery Park.
+FTS will be working with AMEC on the environmental review, Hexagon Trasnportation Consultants, and The Concord Group and Seifel Consulting for the market and fiscal analysis.

 If you need additional information on the PPSP, please contact Amber Blizinski